 You can create your own variations of this exercise, sinking sideways (not dropping your hip first), etc.

-After you are a relaxation master and can sink without a muscle twitch or fear of being under water), then you are ready to go on to the next stage and learn to balance yourself in the water.
+After you are a relaxation master and can sink without a muscle twitch or fear of being under water), then you are ready to go on to the next stage and learn to balance yourself in the water with streamlining and gliding.
+These teach you how to stay horizontal in the water and use your buoyancy to your advantage.

 Swim Advice Topics